 The government’s advice on cleaning in a non-health care setting covers educational settings.
 There is additional advice published by the Department for Education on cleaning the environment, which includes toys and equipment.
 UNISON at a national level is continuously monitoring the situation.

 Who should be cleaning the school given the heightened levels of risk and what provisions should be made for their safety?

-Those employed to clean the school should be provided with the correct equipment.
+Cleaners employed to clean the school should be provided with the correct equipment.
 This will include Personal Protective Equipment (PPE) such as gloves and appropriate cleaning solutions along with instructions.
 See our detailed advice.

-What should happen in a deep clean situation when there has been a suspected or confirmed case of Covid-19?
+What should happen in a deep clean situation when there has been a suspected or confirmed case of COVID-19?